František R. Kraus

-resistance movement, sportsman and a known Czech holocaust survivor.
+resistance movement, sportsperson, and one of the best known Czech holocaust survivors.

+He is considered to have written probably the very first autobiographical testimonial on surviving the holocaust (in Terezín Ghetto and Auschwitz) in the world ever.
+It was published already in June 1945 under the title Gas, gas… then fire.

-He wrote for the famous Prager Tagblatt, Freie Presse, and others, and was an editor in the Czechoslovak Radio, founder of its Shortwave section and speaker for the Foreign section in Czech, German, French and English.
+In the interwar period, he was a journalist of the famed Prager Tagblatt, also Freie Presse, and others, and was an editor in the Czechoslovak Radio, the founder of its Shortwave section and speaker for the Foreign section in Czech, German, French and English.

 In his literary work, he deals with reflexion of the Holocaust in Czechoslovakia; topics such as human existence, dignity, justice, guilt and hope.
 Main theme of his short stories is a pictorial world of weird figures and characters from old Prague.

 Due to his political prosecution during the Communist regime in Czechoslovakia, vast majority of his work was censored and banned.
 One of his disciples, Arnošt Lustig, considered him to be one of the most important modern Czech writers ever and compared him to authors such as Jack London, Egon Erwin Kisch or Primo Levi and taught his legacy in universities in the United States.
-However, Kraus still remains to be relatively unknown in the present-day Czech Republic, because most of his books remain unpublished.